bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 The issues below are unlikely to impact on the normal operation of the Seagate Central, however for completeness sake they are documented here.

-#### Ethernet reconfiguration and physical disconnect handling
+#### Potential Ethernet/Networking issues
 The Seagate Central uses a proprietary and closed source tool called "networklan" to manage the Ethernet interface.
-Unfortunately, this tool does not work seamlessly with the new kernel.
+Unfortunately, this tool does not work seamlessly with the new kernel and this may potentially cause some issues but in most cases there should not be any problems.

+Some users have reported that after the kernel upgrade, the unit needs to be rebooted a few times before it will successfully aquire an IP address via DHCP.
+It's not yet clear why this is happening for some systems however if this is is case in your network then it may be best to assign a static IP address to your unit using the Web Management interface under Settings -> Advanced -> LAN.

-For example, while running the new kernel, when the Ethernet cable is physically disconnected from the unit the "networklan" tool doesn't properly recognize this event.
+Another scenario that may occur is that while running the new kernel, when the Ethernet cable is physically disconnected from the unit the "networklan" tool doesn't properly recognize this event.
 Instead, the system will continue to act as if the Ethernet interface is still "up".
 After the unit is physically reconnected to the Ethernet LAN it will simply function as if nothing has happened.
 Normally this doesn't cause any problems.
+One very rare scenario where this might be an issue would be where a Seagate Central is moved from one physical subnet to another while still being powered on.

 Another scenario where a problem may sometimes occur is if the IP address configuration of the unit is modified via the Web Management interface.